shini4i/argo-watcher/docs/operations/high-availability.md

 handles the polling load of a normal deployment fleet.
 Two is the useful number — it survives a node failure and makes rolling updates transparent.
 More than that mainly adds sweeps against the same database.

+Each replica opens at most 30 PostgreSQL connections: 20 for task and state queries, and 10 reserved for the advisory locks the git write-back serializes on.
+Size `max_connections` for at least 30 per replica, plus headroom for your other clients.